Admissions On Campus Hours

 All students are encouraged to apply for financial aid by submitting the FAFSA (Free Application for Federal Student Aid).

 Visit the Financial Aid Office's website to learn more about:

 - Processing time line and process

 Eligible students may receive special accommodations in the classroom and for their placement testing.

 After you've registered for your classes, you'll need to get your textbooks.
 NVC's bookstore is conveniently available online and offers students the options to purchase textbooks in brand new or used condition, rent textbooks, or purchase digital versions.

 To determine which textbooks you need, visit the Bookstore's website, click on "Books," and enter your Student ID number.
 You'll be given a list of each book you need for every class you have registered for, all in one convenient location.

-Tuition must be paid in full (or a payment plan set up) online by Sunday, July 12 by 12:59PM to avoid being dropped from Summer II 2020 classes.
+Tuition must be paid in full (or a payment plan set up) online by Thursday, December 8, 2022 by 7:30PM to avoid being dropped from Wintermester classes.